Design

 In the middle of the spacecraft, near its center of gravity, are four 100-pound (45 kg) reaction wheels used to reorient the observatory.
 Based upon Sir Isaac Newton’s Third Law of Motion – for every action there is an equal and opposite reaction – turning a reaction wheel in one direction causes Hubble to react by turning the opposite way.
 The satellite knows where and when it should turn based on a target schedule uploaded from the control center.
 Hubble’s main computer then calculates which wheels should slow and which ones spin faster to most efficiently maneuver the spacecraft to the new target.

 In addition to gyros, Hubble has three Fine Guidance Sensors (FGSs) that act within the spacecraft’s overall pointing and control system to keep the telescope virtually motionless while observing.
 Hubble's precision varies by less than 7 milliarcseconds in a 24-hour period when locked on its target.
-This is equivalent to shining laser on the head of the president on a dime over 200 miles away for 24 hours.
+This is equivalent to shining a laser on the head of the president on a dime over 200 miles away for 24 hours.

 Commands and data are transmitted between the spacecraft and the control center through two high-gain antennas that communicate through NASA’s Tracking Data and Relay Satellite System, which is in geosynchronous orbit.
 The science data is then forwarded from the control center to the Space Telescope Science Institute in Baltimore, Maryland, via a wide-area network for processing, dissemination, and archiving.